mihailo-maksa/moonfarm/README.md

 # MoonFarm

 Yield farming protocol built to maximize returns on your LP positions.
-Deployed on the Rinkeby network.
+Deployed on the Rinkeby test network.